mirrexagon/lua-irc-engine/README.md

 ---

-I wrote a blog post about this module; you can find that [here](http://www.mirrexagon.com/2016/10/31/lua-irc-engine.html).
+I wrote a blog post about this module; you can find that in this repo.

 # Usage